yangymargaret/REUNION/README.md

 - --motif_data_score: the filename of the motif scores from the motif scanning results, default = -1.

-- --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TF, default = 'output_file'
+- --output_dir: the directory where the output of Unify will be saved, including the predicted peak-TF-gene associations and other associated files, default = 'output_file'

-  By default Unify creates a file folder named 'output_file' in the directory of the code and saves the output in the folder.
+  By default Unify creates a file folder named 'output_file' in the current directory.
 Please change the parameter to the specific output directory.
 If the directory does not exist, Unify will try to create it.
+Unify will then create a sub-folder named 'file_link' within the folder $output_dir to save the estimated peak-TF-gene associations.

 The output:

-The output of Unify includes a file containing the estimated peak-TF-gene associations saved in the directory specified by 'output_dir'.
+The output of Unify includes a file containing the estimated peak-TF-gene associations saved in the directory $output_dir/file_link.

 ReDiscover

 The command to use ReDiscover to perform TF binding prediction is as follows: